Danish-khan93/curdApp/README.md

 # Curd app with React + TypeScript + Vite + Redux-toolkit

-This is a simple CRUD (Create, Read, Update, Delete) application built using React.
-It allows users to perform CRUD operations on a list of items fetched from an API  https://jsonplaceholder.typicode.com/posts.
-Redux Toolkit is used for state management, and pagination is implemented for better user experience.
-React-router-dom is used for navigation between differnt pages.
+This React application is a simple CRUD (Create, Read, Update, Delete) system that enables users to manage a list of Posts fetched from an JsonPlaceHolder public API  https://jsonplaceholder.typicode.com/posts.
+It utilizes Redux Toolkit for efficient state management, React Router DOM for seamless navigation, Material UI for building components, and Tailwind CSS for styling purposes.

 # Installation